 There are limitations in our study.
-Due to the MRS spatial resolution, the multivariate analysis was based on a subset of patients.
+Firstly, due to the MRSI spatial resolution, the multivariate analysis was based on a subset of patients.
 Similarly, survival analyses were performed on patients who received chemoradiotherapy.
-The cut-off values defining the two compartments were based on the quartiles of rCBV and ADC distributions, rather than optimizing for threshold specifically.Lastly, although the imaging markers are validated histologically from other studies [35], a full biological validation can only be achieved with multi-region sampling of each tumor.
+Secondly, the cut-off values defining the two compartments were based on the quartiles of rCBV and ADC distributions in individual lesion.
+We hypothesized that each individual tumor can be an independent ecological system in which the selective stress may arise from the disparities in sub-regional perfusion and diffusion.
+A global absolute threshold across all patients may have the advantage of identifying consistent tumor habitats among patients.
+However, it may not fully address our hypothesis of evolutionary effects.
+Further, it could be significantly affected by the inter-patient variability and limited by the scanning setting used in this specific cohort.
+Of note, to address the issue of inter-patient variability, we have normalized all the pixel values to the mean value of the contralateral normal-appearing whiter matter.
+Lastly, although the imaging markers are validated histologically from other studies [35], a full biological validation can only be achieved with multi-region sampling of each tumor.

 In conclusion, we showed that multiparametric habitat imaging could identify two low perfusion compartments, which may help improve the non-specific conventional imaging.
 The compartment demonstrating both low perfusion and restricted diffusion may indicate a habitat especially responsible for treatment resistance.
 This could provide crucial information for personalized treatment.
 As our analyses were based on clinically available imaging modalities, this approach could easily be implemented, and potentially extended to other system.